The Evolution of AI: Google Assistant

 The Blog hosts examples of the Assistant talking to different businesses and its male/female voices.
 The blog post includes voice clips of the Assistant making a complex statement, handling interruptions, elaborating, and responding to a sync.

-Despite marketing’s positive spin on the recent advancements made in Artificial Intelligence, there are some that think that this evolution could be a negative thing.
+Despite marketing’s positive spin on the recent advancements made in Artificial Intelligence, there are some that think this evolution could be a negative thing.
 Natt Gauran, Technology Editor, for The Verge explained that she couldn’t help but think of the person on the other end of the line.

 “When did human service workers become Google’s to experiment on?”
 Gurran asked.
 “I worry that it will become easier for us to abuse small business.
 If it’s as simple as telling Google Duplex to make an appointment, it’s just as easy to constantly reschedule or not show up… because there’s no connection between you and the worker.
 You don’t even need to say “Please.”

 Could we be heading towards a future where these types of interactions happen at work?
-Will your next computer help desk interaction actually be with a bot?
+Will your next computer help desk interaction be with a bot?
 Do you think your accounting department can be augmented with an AI that helps you procure and purchase?
 What about booking company meetings, retreats, and travel- could this be its future?
-This opens up a lot of possibilities but raises so many questions, too.
+This opens a lot of possibilities but raises so many questions, too.

 What are your thoughts on Google Assistant and Duplex?
 How will intelligent agents and voice services like this change the way you work?
 We want to hear from you.